How this online connection service and direct lender stack up.

 This allows you to take advantage of the perks of community lenders — such as more favorable rates — without having to fill out multiple prequalification forms.
 Currently, it works with over 300 local financial institutions across the country.

-SoFi is a California-based peer-to-peer lender that connects borrowers with investor-funded loans.
+SoFi is a California-based online lender that directly funds its loans.
 Like LendKey, you only interact with SoFi when you apply for your loan.
-Repayments are handled by the Missouri Higher Education Loan Authority (MOHELA).
+Student loan servicer Missouri Higher Education Loan Authority (MOHELA) handles repayments.

 It’s a selective lender that offers competitive rates.
 But it also provides borrowers with a wide range of perks, including career advice, entrepreneur programs and even unemployment protection.